jdhitsolutions/PSProjectStatus/README.md

 You can select a single project, press Enter, and open the folder in VS Code.
 You could write a similar script for Windows PowerShell using `Out-Gridview`.

-If no you longer want to track a project status, all you have to do is delete the JSON file.
+If no you longer want to track the project status, all you have to do is delete the JSON file.

 ## Editor Integrations